|IT Based Tactics||✓|

 In response, the Hartsville Police Department has conducted at least one reverse sting.
 In January 2008, the HPD sent a female officer undercover as a prostituted woman.
 Three men were arrested after they solicited the officer and made an offer of money for sex.
 The names, ages, and addresses of the men were reported in the news and each had to pay a fine of $1,087.

-Later that same year, Hartsville Police arrested and publicized the name of a john who repeatedly attempted to solicit women in and around one of the city’s hotels.
+Hartsville Police have also made at least one opportunistic sex buyer arrest.
+Later that same year, Hartsville Police arrested and publicized the name of a sex buyer who repeatedly attempted to solicit women in and around one of the city’s hotels.
 The man was intercepted after several women reported the harassment to police.

 - Hartsville Police Department

 - “Columbia Man Arrested at Hartsville Motel,” Hartsville Messenger, July 2 2008.

 - “Three Arrested in Hartsville Prostitution Case,” Florence Morning News, December 30 2010.